Takeoff (rapper): Sexual assault lawsuit

-Death
+Murder and trial

-On November 1, 2022, Ball was shot multiple times, striking his head and torso.
-He was killed at 810 Billiards & Bowling in Houston, Texas, located inside the GreenStreet commercial development.
-He and about 40 people had gathered outside the bowling alley after a private party ended there around 1:00 a.m.
+On November 1, 2022, following a private party at 810 Billiards & Bowling in the GreenStreet commercial development part of Houston, Texas, Ball was shot multiple times in the head and torso.
+Approximately 40 people had gathered outside the bowling alley after the party ended around 1:00 a.m.
 CDT, according to Houston's KHOU-11 TV.

 Quavo had posted a video earlier in the night in which he had been driving around Houston with Jas Prince Jr. (the second son of James Prince), who was celebrating his father's birthday.
 Houston Police Sergeant Michael Arrington stated that an altercation broke out as a large group gathered outside the venue's third-floor entrance, and at least two guns were fired.
 In a statement, Takeoff's record label said that he was killed by a "stray bullet", and Houston police chief Troy Finner said that he did not believe Takeoff to be the intended target.

 The Houston Police Department reported that a fatal shooting had taken place at 2:50 a.m.
 CDT and that the victim was found dead on arrival while two other victims were "taken in private vehicles to hospitals".
-The department later added: "We are not releasing an identity of the deceased victim until his family is notified & ID verified by Harris County Institute of Forensic Sciences."
+The department also refused to release Takeoff's identity until "his family is notified" and his "ID verified by Harris County Institute of Forensic Sciences."
 Houston police later confirmed that Takeoff had been killed in the shooting.

 A nurse who lived near the bowling alley heard the shots and ran to the scene.
-She checked the rapper's pulse, but at the time of her arrival, he was already dead.
+She tried to help him, but at the time of her arrival, he was already dead.

 Two other people, 24-year-old Joshua "Wash" Washington (a business associate of Quavo) and a 23-year-old woman, suffered non-life-threatening injuries during the shooting.